 Arts administrators provide administrative support for cultural organisations or activities such as galleries, museums, theatres, arts festivals, arts centres, arts councils, disability arts organisations, regional arts boards and local authorities.

-Arts administrators' responsibilities can cover accountancy, fund-raising, publicity, organising exhibitions, customer care and personnel work, but vary according to the size and type of organisation.
+Their responsibilities can cover accountancy, fund-raising, publicity, organising exhibitions, customer care and personnel work, but vary according to the size and type of organisation.
 In small galleries and arts centres they may cover the whole day to day running of the centre, whereas in larger organisations such as arts boards they may specialise in one area, for example marketing, public relations or education.

 Administrators in the Arts Councils and regional arts boards may be involved in creating policies for the arts, developing arts activities, organising education and training and allocating grants and funds.